Last Updated on August 27, 2020 by queenie mak

 Located in southwestern Taiwan, Chiayi (嘉義) or Chiayi City (嘉義市) is the main city of Chiayi County.
 While you may or may not have heard of Chiayi, you must have heard of Alishan, one of the top scenic attractions in Taiwan.
 And Chiayi is the gateway city to Alishan.

-While most travellers use Chiayi as a jumping-off point for seeing the majestic forest in Alishan, there are many things to do in Chiayi that you should not miss.
+Moreover, most travellers use Chiayi as a jumping-off point for seeing the majestic forest in Alishan, but there are many things to do in Chiayi that you should not miss.

-So make sure to spend at least two days in Chiayi to see all the best attractions in the city.
+So make sure to spend at least two days in the city and see all the best Chiayi tourist spots.
 I put together a list of 17 best things to do in Chiayi that I think any solo traveller will enjoy.

 Why Chiayi is great for a solo female traveller